HerrSchtevie/Journals-of-Jyggalag/Tool Running Guide.md

 ### ⚠️ DISCLAIMER – READ THIS FIRST

-Adding any mods to Journals of Jyggalag falls under **Rule 11**:
+Adding any mods to **Journals of Jyggalag** falls under **Rule 11**:
-> You are modifying the list at your own risk.
+You are modifying the list **at your own risk**.

-While we’re happy to try and assist in the [Discord](https://discord.gg/8ZCa7w8BZQ), the team is **not obligated** to help troubleshoot issues caused by your additions or changes.
+While we’re happy to try and assist in the Discord, the team is **not obligated** to troubleshoot issues caused by your additions or changes.

-You are responsible for **everything you add or change** after the Wabbajack installation is complete.
+Journals of Jyggalag is a **complete modlist**.
+By making alterations, you accept that:

+- Everything this guide explains is **not recommended** unless you have prior modding experience or are willing to experiment and learn on your own.
+- **You are solely responsible** for anything you break while making modifications.
+- If you choose to alter the list, you accept that **you may break your install**, and it's up to **you** to fix it or re-install and start from scratch.

+Proceed with caution.
+You have been warned.

 ---